shahharsh06/harsh-portfolio/DASHBOARD-SETUP.md

 ---

-*This dashboard is automatically updated via CI/CD pipeline on code commit (push/merge) or manual workflow dispatch and reflects the latest project metrics.*
+*This dashboard is automatically updated via CI/CD pipeline on code commit (push/merge) or manual workflow dispatch.*